Showing results 1 to 6 of approximately 6.(refine search)

-Credit, Income and Inequality
+Credit, Income, and Inequality

-Analyzing unique data on loan applications by individuals who are majority owners of small firms, we detail how a bank’s credit decisions affect their future income.
-We use the bank’s cutoff rule, which is based on the applicants’ credit scores, as the discontinuous locus providing exogenous variation in the decision to grant loans.
-We show that application acceptance increases recipients’ income five years later by more than 10 percent compared to denied applicants.
-This effect is mostly driven by the use of borrowed funds to undertake investments, and is stronger when individuals ...
+How does credit access for small business owners affect the growth and inequality of their future income?
+A bank’s cutoff rule, employed in the decision to grant loans and based on applicants’ credit scores, provides us with the exogenous variation needed to answer this question.
+Analyzing uniquely detailed loan application data, we find that application acceptance increases recipients’ income five years later by more than 10 percent compared to denied applicants.
+This effect is mostly driven by the use of borrowed funds to undertake investments and is stronger when individuals are more ...